PULPIT ROCK HIKE NORWAY: MISSION POSSIBLE

 - Toilets: adjacent to the Preikestolen Mountain Lodge car park

-- Drinking-Water: you will need to take your own drinking water with you
+- Drinking Water: you will need to take plenty of your own drinking water with you

-- Use of Sunscreen and a hat in Summer is wise
+- Use of Sunscreen and a hat in Summer is always a wise move

-Pulpit Rock or Preikestolen falls into the Medium (Blue) intermediate level.
+Pulpit Rock Hike falls into the Medium (Blue) intermediate level.

 - Easy (Green) – Novice Hikers / No experience necessary / <300m altitude / < 5 kilometre trail length